Monolophosaurus: Skull

 The holotype skull has a length of eighty centimetres.
 It is as such rather flat but this is obscured by the presence of a large snout crest occupying about three quarters of the skull length, reaching the level of the eye sockets.
 Sprouting from the praemaxillae at the snout tip, the crest is largely formed by the nasal bones.
 Transversely it has a triangular cross-section with a broad base and a more narrow top; this does not form a ridge, however, but has a flat upper surface.
 The nasal crest side is very rugose with a series of bosses and swellings.
 The nasal bone contributes to the upper rear part of the depression around the antorbital fenestra.
-This area shows a number of pneumatic openings or pneumatopores, where diverticula of the air sacks entered the bone.
+This area shows a number of pneumatic openings or pneumatopores, where diverticula of the air sacs entered the bone.
 In the front two small foramina are present, more to the rear two large horizontal oval openings.
 CAT scans showed that internally the nasal bone is heavily pneumatised, with large air chambers.
 Also the jugal bone is pneumatised.
 The lacrimal is I-shaped.
 It has an ascending branch forming the vertical rear edge of the crest; due to the triangular cross-section this branch is inclined towards the midline of the skull.
 The upper outer side of this branch forms a rectangular boss.
 Behind the eye socket, on the postorbital another, smaller, horn is present.
 The frontal bones do not contribute to the crest; they are unique among Theropoda in having a combined rectangular instead of triangular shape, due to the posterior position of the crest rear.